 If you haven’t seen this book, it’s well over 500 pages with small print.
 It is truly small enough to fit into your shirt or jacket pocket.
 It’s the kind of thing you’ll want to have in your survival kits or bugout bags.
 Since you’ll find it to be such a tremendous reference, you can see what value it would have for someone else.

-Get the Pocket Ref by clicking on its title wherever you see it linked in this post.
+Get your copy of the Pocket Ref by clicking on its title wherever you see it linked in this post.
 That takes you to the page where it’s featured, and you can order it from there.
 Get extras as gifts and, of course, to barter.
 Trust me, you won’t regret it.